oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - You will need to gate the new functionality behind [feature flags](https://github.com/oppia/oppia/wiki/Launching-new-features).
 The flags that would need to be added are for:
   - `SHOW_TRANSLATION_SUGGESTIONS_IN_CD`, for gating the integration of translation suggestions to the contributor dashboard
-  - `SHOW_AUTOGENERATED_TRANSLATIONS_IN_LESSONS` -- for showing autogenerated translations in the exploration player
+  - `SHOW_AUTOGENERATED_TRANSLATIONS_IN_LESSONS` -- for showing autogenerated translations in the exploration player In addition, it would be helpful to provide per-language configuration for showing autogenerated translations in lessons, so that we can only turn that feature on for languages where the auto-translations have proven to be sufficiently good.
+This can be done by using a platform parameter that contains the supported languages; we would only show the autogenerated translations if the feature flag is turned on **and** the language is in the list of supported languages.

 - This [related PRD](https://docs.google.com/document/d/1TeGQQNLNJWkTgvGQ1xmV6snz8zXnJ23TvuDKtK5_Tok/edit) might be a helpful reference.
 </details>